-- Employee submits a resignation letter - HR sends a confirmation email to the employee that includes some attachments: an exit interview word document, an exit checklist, final offboarding procedures and an unemployment fact sheet - HR sends a notification to the immediate supervisor

-- HR updates a tracking spreadsheet to check off that the above tasks have been completed - HR enters an effective end date in the home-grown Employee Management System (EMS) to end system access and resources on the employees last day of work - HR collects university assets from departing employees and collaborates with IT, Finance, the ClipperCard office, and Facilities for retrieval of assets that are centrally collected in HR.
+- Employee submits a resignation letter - HREO sends a confirmation email to the employee that includes some attachments: an exit interview word document, an exit checklist, final offboarding procedures and an unemployment fact sheet - HREO sends a notification to the immediate supervisor - HREO uploads the resignation letter to the document storage and retention system, OnBase - HREO updates a tracking spreadsheet to check off that the above tasks have been completed - HREO enters an effective end date in the home-grown Employee Management System (EMS) to end system access and resources on the employees last day of work - HREO manually sets a reminder on the employee's last date of employment to drop off assets to HREO - HREO collects university assets from departing employees and collaborates with ITS, Finance, the Clipper Card office, and Facilities for retrieval of assets that are centrally collected in HREO.

-A new system would give HR an opportunity to streamline this process and provide automated notifications and track the entire process on a dashboard for HR.
-An automated mechanism is necessary to track in-person exit interviews if employees elect to meet with HR.
+A new HCM system would give HREO an opportunity to streamline this process and provide automated notifications as well as track the entire process on a dashboard for HREO.
+An automated mechanism is necessary to track in-person exit interviews, if employees elect to meet with a representative of HREO.
 An automated method to receive feedback, such as a survey exit interview form, is necessary to collect the data for reporting purposes.
-An internal tracking system would reduce risk and an opportunity for asset recovery by maintaining inventory.
-This will not only provide HR with a tool but the other stakeholders (The Clipper Card Office, Purchasing, Facilities, ITS, Telecom and University Police).
+An internal tracking system would reduce risk and provide an opportunity for asset recovery by maintaining inventory.
+This will not only provide HREO with a tool but the other stakeholders (the Clipper Card Office, Purchasing, Facilities, ITS, Telecom and University Police) as well.